 The Juilliard School investigates any reported instances of illegal drug activity on campus and enforces all applicable drug laws.
-Drug policy violations include: illegal purchase, use, possession, manufacturing or distribution of illegal or illegally possessed drugs, drug paraphernalia and controlled substances including unauthorized purchase, use, possession or distribution of prescription medication.
+Drug policy violations include illegal purchase, use, possession, manufacturing, or distribution of illegal or illegally possessed drugs, drug paraphernalia, and controlled substances including unauthorized purchase, use, possession, or distribution of prescription medication.
 Possession of any type of drug paraphernalia is prohibited, including for decorative purposes (e.g., hookahs).
-"Drug paraphernalia" is anything commonly known to be used in connection with illicit drugs, whether an illegal substance is present or not, and is defined as: All equipment, products and materials of any kind which are used, intended for use or designed for use in growing, harvesting, manufacturing, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, transporting, injecting, ingesting, inhaling or otherwise introducing into the human body a controlled substance.
+"Drug paraphernalia" is anything commonly known to be used in connection with illicit drugs, whether an illegal substance is present or not, and is defined as all equipment, products, and materials of any kind which are used, intended for use, or designed for use in growing, harvesting, manufacturing, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, transporting, injecting, ingesting, inhaling or otherwise introducing into the human body a controlled substance.

-The School has established procedures for disciplinary action against illegal use or abuse of drugs by employees and students, as set forth in the applicable School handbooks and other related documents.
-Sanctions and penalties may include, but are not limited to, referral to rehabilitation programs, written warnings, probation, or dismissal from academic programs and termination of employment.
+The School has established procedures for disciplinary action against illegal use or abuse of drugs by employees and students, as outlined in the applicable School handbooks and other related documents.
+Sanctions and penalties may include but are not limited to, referral to rehabilitation programs, written warnings, probation, or dismissal from academic programs, and termination of employment.

 This policy is not designed to interfere with the appropriate use of prescription drugs.
 Students and employees should notify their supervisors if the proper use of prescribed medication will affect work or academic performance.
 Abuse of prescription drugs will be treated as a violation of this policy.
-The policy may be viewed at: https://www.juilliard.edu/sites/default/files/juilliard_alcohol_and_drug_policy.pdf.
+The policy may be viewed on the Policies and Consumer Information web page.